MahdiFaheem/Travel-Freak/README.md

 # Travel-Freak
-Travel planner website for the country Bangladesh.
+Travel planner website for the country Bangladesh